Why is this important?

 - evidence of expenses should be prepared, and any receipts lodged in court

 - if there are going to be witnesses, check that they will not have difficulty attending, for example, getting time off work.
 It may be helpful to send the witness a formal request to attend.
-This is known as a citation and can only be made up and delivered by a solicitor or sheriff officer.
+This is known as a citation and can only be produced and delivered by a solicitor or sheriff officer.

 If a court order is made against you the person or company who has the court order can take legal action to force you to pay.
 You may find it helpful to get the help of an experienced adviser for example at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.

 For more information about legal action to force you to pay, see Action the creditor can take.